lokimeyburg/lokimeyburg.github.io/_posts/2014-10-20-when-to-say-yes.md

 ## Assessing feature opportunities

 Once you’ve answered “yes” to all these questions it’s time to create what I call a “Feature Opportunity Assessment”.
-The [Silicon Valley Product Group](http://www.svproduct.com/) use an opportunity assessment for [products](http://www.svproduct.com/assessing-product-opportunities/) as an alternative to a product spec and is intended to clearly and concisely define the problem to be solved.
+The [Silicon Valley Product Group](http://www.svproduct.com/) use an opportunity assessment for products as an alternative to creating a product spec and is intended to clearly and concisely define the problem to be solved.
 I've been using a slightly modified version that focuses instead on features that make up a product.

 Answering these questions helps you understand what is required to succeed and where to prioritize this feature in your roadmap against other features.